Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 Bottom-line, branding is a key investment that cannabis and cannabis-related companies must prioritize if they want to survive and win in the future.

-As the cannabis industry emerges in new states and grows in established states, there are three critical factors that businesses should consider to build strong brands: local share of voice, focus, and education.
+As the cannabis industry emerges in new states and grows in established states, there are four critical factors that businesses should consider to build strong brands: local share of voice, focus, education, and federal legalization readiness.
 Let’s take a look at each in more detail.

 Research published by McKinsey identifies the first step of branding in emerging markets is to gain and leverage the power of word-of-mouth marketing on a local level.
 The reason is simple.
 In new markets, consumers weigh recommendations from friends and family far more heavily than anything else when adding brands to their purchase consideration lists and making final purchase decisions.